GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Experiments

 In addition to qualitative evaluations, we also conducted quantitative evaluations on 60 images using three metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Face Distance (FD).
 Here, we provide a brief explanation of the Face Distance (FD).
 To compute the FD metric, we utilized a face recognition tool~\footnote{https://github.com/ageitgey/face\_recognition} to encode two images containing faces into 128-dimensional vectors.
 Subsequently, we calculated the distance between these two vectors to reflect the similarity of the two faces.
 In our experiments, FD serves as an indicator of identity consistency.
 The results are shown in Table~\ref{tab:image_based}.
 Our model demonstrates optimal performance in both fitting accuracy and identity consistency.

-\textbf{Expression Editing.} Our 3D Gaussian Parametric Head Model possesses the capability for expression editing.
+Our 3D Gaussian Parametric Head Model possesses the capability for expression editing.
 Upon completing the fitting process on a portrait image, we can animate the model by applying different expression codes.
-The detailed pipeline is outlined in Section~\ref{subsec:details}.
 An example is illustrated in Figure~\ref{fig:reenactment}.
 Our model can generate images depicting the corresponding expressions of the input subject based on a reference expression (as seen in the lower left corner of each image in the figure).
 It performs admirably even with exaggerated expressions, producing natural and realistic results.